Psykotikism/Mutant_Tanks/README.md

 forward void MT_OnChangeType(int tank, bool revert);

 /**
+ * Called when a Mutant Tank's abilities are combined.
+ * Use this forward to trigger any combinations.
+ *
+ * @param tank			Client index of the Tank.
+ * @param type			0 = Main/range abilities, 1 = Hit abilities, 2 = Rock throw abilities, 3 = Rock break abilities,
+ *					4 = Post-spawn abilities, 5 = Upon-death abilities, 6 = Upon-incap abilities
+ * @param random		Random value to check against for chance to trigger combination.
+ * @param combo			String containing the list of abilities to combine.
+ * @param survivor		Client index of the survivor, if any.
+ * @param weapon		Entity index of the weapon, if any.
+ * @param classname		String containing the weapon classname, if any.
+ **/
+forward void MT_OnCombineAbilities(int tank, int type, float random, const char[] combo, int survivor, int weapon, const char[] classname);

+/**
  * Called when the config file is about to load.
  * Use this forward to set default values for settings for the plugin.
  *